aws/aws-sdk-php/CONTRIBUTING.md

    ask you to sign a [Contributor License Agreement (CLA)][cla].
 2. We follow all of the relevant PSR recommendations from the [PHP Framework Interop Group][php-fig].
 Please submit code that follows these standards.
-   The [PHP_CodeSniffer][phpcs] tool is automatically run against changed source files ending in `Middleware.php` for submitted pull requests.
+   The [PHP_CodeSniffer][phpcs] tool is automatically run against changed PHP files in the `src` directory for submitted pull requests.
 3. We maintain a high percentage of code coverage in our unit tests.
 If you make changes to the code, please add, update, and/or remove tests as appropriate.
    Tests are run via `make test` command.